hbctraining/DGE_workshop_salmon_online/lessons/11_FA_functional_class_scoring.md

               cpd = 1))
 ```
 >**NOTE:** If the below error message occurs: `Error in detach("package:dplyr", unload = T) : invalid 'name' argument`, that means the dplyr package is not currently loaded.
 Ignore the message and continue to run pathview command.

+>**NOTE:** pathview may not display in your R Plots window.
+Instead, you may see a message such as `Info: Working in directory /Users/yourname/Desktop/DEanalysis` and `Info: Writing image file hsa03008.pathview.png`.
+This indicates that the image has instead been saved to that directory.
+You can open the pathview file to view it.

 <p align="center">
 <img src="../img/hsa03008.pathview.png" width="800">